etherlinkcom/infra-lab/README.md

 - **BNB Testnet:** https://www.bnbchain.org/en/testnet-faucet
 - **Etherlink Testnet:** https://faucet.etherlink.com/

-You'll also need to set your environment variables in a `.env` file as in `.env.example`.
+You'll also need to set your environment variables as in `.env.example`.
+The easiest way to do this is to create a `.env` file in which you can copy the variables from `.env.example`.

 ## Quick Start